 • Play the sound file

-[Music clip: From Haydn's Derbyshire Marches]
+[Music clip: From Haydn's Derbyshire Marches, organ version]

 01 — Intro.
 A week of outrages, ladies and gentlemen.
 Radio Derb listeners are sufficiently erudite, I am sure, that I need not remind you of the epitaph Jonathan Swift wrote for himself: "Here lies the body," he wrote, "Ubi sæva indignatio ulterius cor lacerare nequit" — Where savage indignation can no longer lacerate the heart.

-02 — State Department apologizes to China for U.S. "discrimination."
+02 — State Department apologizes to China for U.S. "discrimination.
 Outrage number one.
 Meet Michael Posner, who until last year was president of an outfit called Human Rights First, which describes itself on its website as, amongst other things, quote, "a leading advocate for the rights of refugees seeking asylum in the U.S.," end quote.
 We shall meet one of those refugees shortly.

-Well, last September Mr. Posner was drafted into the U.S. State Department as Assistant Secretary of State for the Bureau of Democracy, Human Rights and Labor.
+Well, last September Mr Posner was drafted into the U.S. State Department as Assistant Secretary of State for the Bureau of Democracy, Human Rights and Labor.
 Yes, he got a government job, reporting to Hilary Clinton.

 In that capacity, Mr. Posner went off to China last week in charge of a delegation to meet with mid-level Chinese officials to discuss human rights.

-You might think that the plight of dissident intellectuals like Gao Zhisheng, Liu Xiaobo, and Wang Bingzhang would be at the front of Mr. Posner's mind; or the plight of peasants driven off their land by property developers with good political connections; or Falun Gong practitioners, rounded up and shipped off to the organ farms anytime they dare try meditating in public; or the colonized regions of Tibet and Eastern Turkestan, whose people are second-class citizens in their own historic homelands; or North Korean refugees periodically rounded up by ChiCom authorities and shipped back to their homeland, which throws them into labor camps; or any of the other outrages against decency and humanity routinely committed by the Leninist gangsters of Peking.
+You might think that the plight of dissident intellectuals like Gao Zhisheng, Liu Xiaobo, and Wang Bingzhang would be at the front of Mr Posner's mind; or the plight of peasants driven off their land by property developers with good political connections; or Falun Gong practitioners, rounded up and shipped off to the organ farms anytime they dare try meditating in public; or the colonized regions of Tibet and Eastern Turkestan, whose people are second-class citizens in their own historic homelands; or North Korean refugees periodically rounded up by ChiCom authorities and shipped back to their homeland, which throws them into labor camps; or any of the other outrages against decency and humanity routinely committed by the Leninist gangsters of Peking.

 Now, I happen to know that Chinese diplomats, as part of their training to deal with foreigners, are given a golden rule: 不亢不卑 — "neither haughty nor humble."
 I offer this to the State Department, free of charge, as a guideline for their personnel.